 - dcm2niix: Converts DICOM files into NIfTI files and set Flywheel metadata with DICOM tag values

-However, before you can successfully run the curate-bids gear, your data must be labeled in the way that the curate-bids gear expects.
+To successfully run the curate-bids gear, your data must be labeled in the way that the curate-bids gear expects.
 How you update the labels depends on if you are obtaining new data uploaded directly from the scanner or if you are working with Retrospective data.

 New data uploaded directly from the scanner